 More activity ideas (and ways to explain states of matter) at Mommy Lessons 101.

 “Not liquid, not solid” aka “Oobleck” aka “non Newtonian fluid” This involves mixing water and cornstarch.
+(Or potato starch for a silkier dough.)
 It creates a unique substance.
 If you pick it up in your hands, you can roll it around quickly and make a solid ball, but when you stop moving your hands, it melts into liquid and dribbles out of your hand.
 You can stir it slowly like a liquid, but if you smack it with the spoon, it acts like a hard solid.
 If you make a plastic animal “run” quickly across it, it doesn’t sink in.
 If you move the animal slowly, it sinks into the “quicksand.”
 If it moves quickly in a struggle to get out, it stays stuck, but if you pull it out slowly, it breaks free.
 Learn more at Steve Spangler Science and SciFun.

 Other interesting substances you could make: